awsdocs/aws-lambda-developer-guide/doc_source/lambda-golang.md

 | --- | --- | --- | --- |
 |  Go 1\.x  |  `go1.x`  |  Amazon Linux  |  x86\_64  |

+**Note**
+Runtimes that use the Amazon Linux operating system, such as Go 1\.x, do not support the arm64 architecture\.
+To use arm64 architecture, you can run Go with the provided\.al2 runtime\.

 Lambda provides the following tools and libraries for the Go runtime:

 **Tools and libraries for Go**